 By definition, a household is any group of people who live together and share meals.
 As such, be mindful that you do not need to be related to one another.
 You can apply for ND SNAP using several different methods to suit your needs.

 No matter the method you use, a food stamp application includes the same types of information.
 Once your form is complete, the DHS will interview you and, if approved, send you a benefit award letter in the mail.
-Read below to learn more about the application process and find out what steps you need to take after verifying your eligibility.
+Read below to learn more about the application process and find out what steps you need to take after verifying you meet the eligibility requirements.

 What do you need to apply for food stamps in North Dakota?